GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/customize-message-actions.md

 And of course, you can change this to suit your requirements.

-The final step is to create an extension to create the `isAdmin` bool flag on the membership.
+The final step is to create an extension to create the `isAdmin` boolean flag on the membership.

 ```swift
 extension ChatChannelMember {